 Interested in getting children outdoors and allowing them to follow their creative instincts?
 Join us at an outdoor play session for stories, games, and a variety of hands-on activities.
 Click here to learn more about this program.

 Individuals of all ages as well as corporate, community and school groups are invited to join us at community gardens to tend the food bank plots and habitat learning areas.
-Check out our 2012 Healthy Roots video to see some of the exciting activities we’ve offered in past seasons and click here to learn more about drop in days and events for 2015.
+Check out our 2012 Healthy Roots video to see some of the exciting activities we’ve offered in past seasons.